SkypLabs/blog.skyplabs.net/README.md

     docker-compose build
     docker run --rm -v $(pwd):/usr/src/app:z --entrypoint=bundle blogskyplabsnet_skyplabs-blog update

+The gems' version in the `Gemfile.lock` file should match those of [GitHub Pages][github-pages-versions].

+### Verify the validity of the generated HTML source code

+To verify the validity of the generated HTML source code:

+    ./scripts/cibuild

+If `bundle`, `jekyll` or `htmlproofer` are not installed on your system, you can execute the script through the Docker container:

+    # To build the Docker image if not already done.
+    docker-compose build
+    docker run --rm -v $(pwd):/usr/src/app:z --entrypoint=bash blogskyplabsnet_skyplabs-blog ./scripts/cibuild

+## Publishing a new post

+Below are the different steps to do before publishing a new post:

+1. Update Ruby's version to the one used by [GitHub Pages][github-pages-versions]
+2. Update the dependences
+3. Verify that Jekyll can generate the HTML source code
+4. Verify the validity of the generated HTML source code
+5. Set up a development environment and check if everything looks good

+Steps `3` and `4` can be done by using the `./scripts/cibuild` script.

 ## License

 All the articles and images are [CC BY-NC 4.0][CC] licensed.
 The rest is [MIT][MIT] licensed.